Place into the Right Classes

 Placement for Advanced Education Students

 The CRC Counseling department can answer any questions Advanced Education students may have regarding placement into math or English classes at CRC.
 Please call (916) 691-7316, visit the Advanced Education page, or email crc-AdvancedEd@crc.losrios.edu.

 English as a Second Language (ESL) Placement Process

 If you are still learning English, then you can take an ESL assessment test, which will place you in an ESL class that matches your skill level.
 ESL testing is available while CRC is operating remotely.
 See the ESL Placement page for the request form and additional information.

 Acceptance of Other Test Results

 CRC accepts assessment results from other Los Rios Colleges (American River College, Folsom Lake College, and Sacramento City College).
-We do not accept results from any other colleges.
-Also, we do not accept EAP test results, SAT scores, or ACT scores.
+We do not accept results from any other colleges and we do not accept EAP test results, SAT scores, or ACT scores.

-CRC does grant credit towards its degrees for other successfully completed exams and programs, such as AP, IB and others.
-Please see the College Catalog Alternative Credit/Study Options for further information.
+CRC does grant credit towards its degrees for other successfully completed exams and programs, such as Advanced Placement (AP), International Baccalaureate (IB), and others.
+See Alternative Credit/Study Options for more information.